 That also doesn’t include transportation and other costs like internet, food, and utilities.
 Applicants should consider this when budgeting for their move.

 We hope this has shed some light on whether Express Entry is a good option for you financially.
-If you’d like to find out if you’re eligible for Visto’s free Express Entry platform, get started here!
+If you’d like to learn more about Express Entry, get started on our free platform here!

 This post was initially prepared by a group of graduate students / recent graduates that are exploring issues related to the Canadian immigration programs for skilled workers.
 Their project is powered by Visto!